chrisben/imgcache.js/README.md

 <feature name="http://api.phonegap.com/1.0/file"/>
 ```
 * ImgCache.init() to be called onDeviceReady, not before!
-* [Known issue] (https://issues.apache.org/jira/browse/CB-539) with FileTransfer.download in Cordova 1.5+ 1.6x .. waiting for 1.7 for real tests..
+* [Known issue] (https://issues.apache.org/jira/browse/CB-539) with FileTransfer.download in Cordova 1.5+ 1.6x ..
+1.7 does fix the problem.

 Used with Chrome (v > 12 I believe..) or future browsers that support the html5 filesystem API:
 * Beware of cross domain ajax issue! retrieve image from the same domain or set CORS solutions with the server..